Biruté Galdikas: Research in Borneo

 In 1971, at age 25, Galdikas and her then-husband, photographer Rod Brindamour, arrived in Tanjung Puting Reserve, in Indonesian Borneo.
 Galdikas was the third of a trio of women appointed by Leakey to study great apes in their natural habitat.
-Dubbed by Leakey "The Trimates" the trio also included Jane Goodall, who studied chimpanzees, and Dian Fossey, who studied gorillas.
+Dubbed by Leakey "The Trimates" and by the public as "Leakey's Angels", the trio also comprised Jane Goodall, who studied chimpanzees, and Dian Fossey, who studied gorillas.
 Leakey and the National Geographic Society helped Galdikas set up her research camp near the edge of the Java Sea, dubbed "Camp Leakey", to conduct field study on orangutans in Borneo.
 Before Galdikas's studies, the orangutan was the least understood of the great apes.
-Galdikas went on to greatly expand scientific knowledge of orangutan behaviour, habitat and diet.
+Her long-term research at Camp Leakey, carried out in collaboration with her doctoral students Gary Shapiro (early 1980s) and Graham L. Banes (2000s–2010s), has spanned multiple generations of fieldwork and contributed substantially to understanding orangutan behaviour, ecology, and conservation, including identification of the species' eight-year birth cycle - which makes orangutans highly vulnerable to extinction, although the 6,000 wild orangutans living in Tanjung Puting today constitute the largest single population in the world.
+Together, this collaborative body of work helped establish one of the most comprehensive longitudinal datasets on a wild great ape population.
+At the time, the research program constituted the world's longest continuous study of any mammal led by a single principal investigator.

 Orangutan Foundation International

 In 1986, Galdikas and her colleagues founded Orangutan Foundation International (OFI), based in Los Angeles, USA, to help support orangutans around the world.
 Her second husband, Pak Bohap, who was a Dayak rice farmer and tribal president, assisted in setting up sister organisations in Australia, Indonesia, and the United Kingdom and is co-director of the orangutan program in Borneo.